The usual stuff tourist should be aware of

 I don't know who named Denmark the world's "Friendliest and Happiest Country".
 The people here are extremely rude.
 They never smile, and they always looked pissed off.
 They get mad when you ask them something, they won't let you argue with them, and they don't like to repeat themselves.
 We were flying from San Francisco to Gdansk, and had a stopover in Copenhagen.
 We missed our connecting flight, and the airport staff was extremely rude.
 We only met one nice lady who gave us vouchers for food, and booked us on the last flight out, so we could see the city.
 The flight crew on Scandinavian Airlines was rude as well.
 When asking people for directions or where to buy train tickets, they seem like they are doing you a really huge favor by telling you.
 Even if they seem helpful, you can tell that they are annoyed.
+We asked a girl on the street if she speaks English, and she started yelling at us that she doesn't have time.
+First time that has happened to us.
 We only met one lady in town who was really patient and helpful, but she wasn't Danish.
 The only nice people we met were Turks and Arabs who were selling souveniers food, and drinks.

 With many building entrances set lower than street level, you will encounter many steps immediately adjacent to pavements in Copenhagen.